 The main map is a 1:25,000 scale topographic map with UTM grid and unadjusted for magnetic north.
 If shelters or fixed facilities exist they will be marked on the map also.

 The main map will be distributed when you register on the day of your event.

-To learn more about the basics of orienteering and the terminology being used, visit the Orienteering Association of Nova Scotia website.
+To learn more about the basics of orienteering and the terminology being used, visit the Orienteering Association of Nova Scotia free dating site 2022.
 Click on the ‘About’ tab and select “What is Orienteering?” for more details.

 How about the weather – and bugs?